jaimanm/sortes-vergilianae/log.md

 - Yeah so it's 12:46 am and I'm basically done with the website.
 It has a color theme of slate gray and lightseagreen, and it's pretty minimalistic.
 I'm happy with it, just wish I hadn't spent so much time on features that didn't make it to the end product.

+  - Ok so it's 1:05 am and I've fixed that thing where only the full path worked and I couldn't figure out the relative path.

+- 1:06am deploying to Vercel now

 ## Day 3

 -